freshOS/freshOS.github.io/README.md

 # Testimonials <3

-*"Just want to say I love your different solutions.
-It's smart clean and easy to use."*
+*Just want to say I love your different solutions.
+It's smart clean and easy to use.*
 Florent Douine - iOS Developer

-*"Loving this library so far :)"*
+*Loving this library so far :)*
 MadnessJax - Github User

-*"Thank you for your work, this library made me want to code my views (instead of using IB)"*
+*Thank you for your work, this library made me want to code my views (instead of using IB)@mauran*
 pikanezi - Github User

 *Thanks for the great library!
 It has streamlined my code quite a bit.*